 Begun in 1993, Poundbury is based on some of the timeless principles that have enabled many places around Britain to endure and thrive over the centuries.
 The result is an attractive and pleasing place in which people can live, work and relax.
 Affordable housing (being provided at 35%) and private housing share a public realm with the many businesses.

-As Poundbury has developed, it has demonstrated that there is a genuine alternative to the way in which we establish new high density communities in this country.
-Poundbury is approximately two thirds built and is planned to grow to around 2,700 homes by 2025.
+As Poundbury has developed, it has demonstrated there is a genuine alternative to the way in which we establish new high density communities in this country.
+Poundbury is approximately 80% built and is planned to grow to around 2,700 homes by 2027.

 As the promoter and master developer of Poundbury, The Duchy of Cornwall engages with the local community to help guide the design and delivery of community facilities.
 Recent consultation events have included landscaping, play areas and proposals for the community benefits of the Jubilee Hall.